vmware/terraform-provider-vra/website/docs/r/vra_network_ip_range.html.markdown

     value = "bar"
   }
 }
 ```

 ## Argument Reference

-The following arguments are supported for a vRA Network IP range resource:
+The following arguments are supported for  Network IP range resource:

 * `description` - (Optional) A human-friendly description.